nodejs/node-eps/xxx-uv_link_t.md

 The fast HTTP and TLS protocol implementation in Node core depends on so called `StreamBase` C++ class.
 This class is an analog of JavaScript streams in C++.
-The main ideas behind `StreamBase` is to:
+The main ideas behind `StreamBase` are to:

 1. Avoid unnecessary memory allocations by reading data directly into buffer from which it will be synchronously parsed